 As a child, family devotions were a highlight of each day.
 We gathered after dinner for this short yet amazing family time together.
 Sometimes us kids even got to lead them.
 One night, it was my little brother’s turn.
 He was only three.
 Watching the rest of us as examples to follow with object lesson ideas, he wanted to do something too.
 We all watched as he brought out crayons and other interesting supplies.
 After handing everything out to us while we tried to hide our giggles, he finally sat down and folded his hands.
 Out of his mouth came three little but very powerful words: “God is love.”
 That was it.
 That was the whole devotion.
 Best devotion we ever had.
 That little brother is now in his fifties.
 We still remember his message from God to our family even to this day.

 Do you want to have family devotions, but aren’t sure how to start?
 There are many devotional books available, but how does a family use them and how does that look?
 The children are all different ages.
 How does that work?
 How does a family make time for ONE MORE THING in the busy family life?
 Yikes!
 This might help: there is no right or wrong way to have family devotions.
 Start small.
 No need to feel overwhelmed.
 It is easier than you think.
-You can relax because it is God who will give you His power and is at your side to help you.
+You can relax because it is God who will give you His power.

 One day, you may venture out and create your own family devotions like we did.
 Perhaps your children will take turns leading your family devotions.
 For now, just gather together in God’s Word with a children’s devotional book to follow and see how He will lead your family.
 Be filled with joy as you devote time to be together with God each day!